opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 For example, if a user types in “pop”, we would like to show suggestions like “popcorn” and “popsicles” before they can finish typing any further.
 These suggestions help guide your users to the right search term with fewer keystrokes.

-Elasticsearch allows you design autocomplete that’s:
+Elasticsearch allows you to design autocomplete that’s:

-- Responsive: Updates suggestions each time the user types in a letter.
+- Responsive: Updates suggestions with each keystroke.
 - Relevant: Serves a few but relevant suggestions.
 - Forgiving: Tolerates typos.

 You can implement autocomplete in the following different ways:

-### Query time
+### Prefix matching (query time)

 Use prefix matching to implement autocomplete on any text analyzed field at query time.
 This is easy because you don’t have to set up special mappings or index your data in a particular way; it simply works with the data that you’ve already indexed.

-For example, assume that the user types in the word “Kin” to search the `text_entry` field.
-We can use the `match_phrase_prefix` query to get back a match for all `text_entry` fields that begin with this phrase.
+For example, assume that the user types in the phrase “qui” to search the `text_entry` field.
+To autocomplete this phrase, use the `match_phrase_prefix` query to search all `text_entry` fields that begin with "qui".
 To make the word order and relative positions more flexible, specify a `slop` value.

 ```json